EdJoPaTo/website-stalker-example/sites/com-evehome-en-thread.md

 **Future-proof**

-Thread is a pillar of the new mart home standard Matter.
+Thread is a pillar of the new smart home standard Matter.
 All Thread-enabled Eve devices will receive free firmware updates over time – so if you purchase a Thread-enabled Eve device today, you're already prepared for Matter.

 ###  Introducing Matter. ###